powervr-graphics/Native_SDK/BUILD.rst

 --------------------------
 Android uses its own build system, which uses CMake internally.
 Instead of calling CMake directly, Gradle is used which makes use of CMake as appropriate internally.

-The easiest way to build, run, and debug Android applications is to download and use Android Studio from Google.
-This is highly recommended, if nothing else for the easy on-device debugging that it offers.
+This version of the SDK is incompatable with the latest version of CMake supplied by the Android SDK, thus you must use CMake 3.10.2 from the Android SDK.
+When building, gradle will try to use the highest version of CMake available.
+If you happen to have CMake 3.18 installed when attempting to build the SDK you will need to override the CMake version.
+To do this, simply add a *local.properties* file to the build-android folder and point CMake to version 3.10.2 by adding the following line: ``cmake.dir=[Your-path-to-android-sdk]/cmake/3.10.2.4988404``

+Most Android developers will be familiar with Android Studio, it provides tools to build, run and debug apps on Android.
+However, in order to import the SDK into Android Studio the dependencies must first be downloaded.
+The easiest way to do that is to build the project on command-line beforehand, and allow our build scripts to do all the work.

-Alternatively building from the command-line is also very easy.
+Building from the command-line is very easy.
 The ``gradle wrapper`` is used to avoid downloading and installing ``gradle``.
 The wrapper is a small script located in the corresponding ``build-android`` folder.
 The wrapper will automatically download (if not present) the required Gradle version and run it.
 **Note:** Using the Gradle wrapper is optional, Gradle can still be downloaded, installed and used manually.

-* To build from Android Studio, use the ``Import project`` dialog, and select the desired ``build-android`` folder for the SDK, a particular example or a framework module.
+* To open in Android Studio, use the ``Import project`` dialog, and select the desired ``build-android`` folder for the SDK, a particular example or a framework module.
     * The required Gradle build scripts will be found in the ``[path-to-sdk]/build-android`` folder, in each example's corresponding ``build-android`` folder or in the framework module's corresponding ``build-android`` folder.
     * Android Studio will prompt for any missing packages when attempting to build.
 * To build from command-line, navigate to the ``build-android`` folder and run ``gradlew assemble[Debug/Release]``
     * Create a ``local.properties`` file, and add the line ``sdk-dir=[path-to-the-ANDROID-sdk]``, or add an environment variable ``ANDROID_HOME=[path-to-the-ANDROID-sdk]``.

 Android Quickstart
 ~~~~~~~~~~~~~~~~~~